What Does a Hiring Manager Do

 Hiring Managers vs. Recruiters

 Recruiters and hiring managers are typically part of the human resources department - but their job responsibilities are often mixed up.
-They differ in terms of their role during interviews, creating a hiring plan, including employment contract negotiations.

 1) Roles and Responsibilities